OctopusDeploy/blog/blog/2017-11/application-server-vs-uberjar.md

 But it doesn’t matter which vendor’s application server I deploy to.
 As long as my code and the app server conform to the Java EE specification, I can run my code in any app server.

 :::hint
-In practice with real world situations it is not this easy to build Java EE apps that can be deployed multiple Java EE application servers.
+In practice with real world situations it is not this easy to build Java EE apps that can be deployed to multiple Java EE application servers.
 But for the sake of this discussion we’ll assume this is the case.
 :::

-So, generally speaking, a Java EE application server provides an environment where Java EE applications can be deployed and run.
+So, generally speaking, a Java EE application server provides an environment where applications written using the Java EE specifications can be deployed and run.

 Importantly, Java EE application servers usually host multiple applications side by side.
 For example, you may deploy multiple websites, each compiled as a separate WAR file, side by side in an app server.
 The individual applications can be deployed, started, stopped and undeployed independently without having to start and stop the application server itself.